-Here you can find additonal tips and tricks
+Here you can find additonal tips and tricks about the text.

 enter from the keyboard is in a

 Amiga-fans, don't read this!

-The developing of the Amiga stopped in the middle of the decade,
+The developing of the Amiga stopped in the middle of the

-so IBM compatible PC computers, which were much cheaper, have
+90's, so IBM compatible PC computers have caught up with

-of the Amiga.
 The other problem is that the condition of the machine park at the

 companies has considerably declined.

 So it was necessary to develop a modern motion test system, which is suitable for the possibility of today's computers.
-This should be such as that for easing the convention it will be able to co-operate with the painting systems and with the older line-test softwares, and it should be able to expand to a full painting system in the future while taking into consideration the prospective growth of the capacity of the computers.
+This should be such as that for easing the convention it will be able to co-operate with the painting systems and with the older pencil test softwares, and it should be able to expand to a full painting system in the future while taking into consideration the prospective growth of the capacity of the computers.

-The Firka line-tester was made for these purposes.
+The Firka software was made for these purposes.
 Development of the program happened on the basis of the claim of the motion test, the main aim of the author was the easy manageability and the direct and tangible representation of the motion picture scenes.

 What kind of computer I needed?

-Windows, Linux or AmigaOS operating systems,
+Windows, Linux, OSX, or AmigaOS operating

-IBM compatible PC or Amiga computers.
+PC or Amiga computers.

 How to obtain the software?